maparoni/jekyll-maparoni/README.md

   longitude: 151.274724
 ```

-The plugin will then generate a Maparoni collection `/posts.geojson`.
+The plugin will then generate a Maparoni-compatible GeoJSON collection `/posts.geojson`.

 ## Development